Tel: 077 4179 5370 Whatsapp: 077 9304 9862

 None of that comes from us

-Almost 75% of sponsors will only consider supporting events that are sustainable and fit their ESG/CSR
+Only 1 in 5 potential sponsors will only consider supporting events that aren't sustainable and fit their ESG/CSR

 We donate a percentage of our turnover to environmental causes